Polusss/project_evaluation_for_openGauss/README.md

-a brief evaluation for openGauss
+a simple evaluation for openGauss

+mainly on the concurrency performance

+before using the code given in this repository, you should first pull the docker image of opengauss.

+here are the function for each code:

+1. connected_to_postgresSQL: